Arani, Tiruvannamalai

-Officially spelled Arni, and sometimes Arani, also known as Periya arani is a major commercial, industrial and cultural hub and also a divisional headquarter in Tiruvanamalai district of Tamil Nadu, India.
-The town is the second largest urban center next to the district headquarters, Tiruvannamalai, and is administered by a selection grade municipality.
-Arni is home to silk weaving, spinning mills and agricultural industries.
-Famous Arni silk and a paddy variety named Arni Ponni, known for its rich aroma originates at Arni.
-The town is often nicknamed as The Silk City.
-Arni also has a rich cultural heritage - a major center of Tamil Jainism.
+Aarani, officially spelled as Arani or Arni, and also known as Periya Aarani, is a major commercial, industrial and cultural hub and also a divisional headquarter in the Thiruvanamalai district of Tamil Nadu, India.

 History

-Pallavas were the first to rule Arni and were followed by Rashtrakutas in 968.
+Pallavas were the first to rule Aarani and were followed by Rashtrakutas in 968.
 The Chola period, including the reigns of Kulothunga Chola II (1070–1122) and Rajadhiraja Chola II (1166–1178), witnessed more developments in administration including formation of feudatories.
 Inscriptions also reveal several grants and donations made by Cholas to temples in the form of villages.

-In 1640 Jagir of Arani was granted to Vedaji Bhaskar Pant, a Marathi Brahmin.
+In 1640 Jagir of Aarani was granted to Vedaji Bhaskar Pant, a Marathi Brahmin.
 The Jagir was continuously headed by the descendants of Bhaskar Pant till the Zamindari Abolition Bill was passed in 1948.